CAMPUS SCHEDULING PRINCIPLES

 • Skoglund Athletic Center 103 (Exercise Science lab)

-• Speech-Theater Building (rehearsal space for Theatre productions)
+• Speech-Theater Building (rehearsal space for Theater productions)

 • Tomson Hall 175 (World Languages Center computer lab)